Institute of Management and Technology, Enugu

-The Institute of Management and Technology, Enugu, popularly known as IMT Enugu, is a polytechnic college located in Enugu State, Nigeria.
+The Institute of Management and Technology, Enugu, popularly known as IMT Enugu, is a Polytechnic located in Enugu State, Nigeria.

-The state-owned Institute of Management and Technology is a polytechnic school that was founded in 1965.
+The state-owned Institute of Management and Technology is a Polytechnic school that was founded in the year 1965.

 The National Board for Technical Education (NBTE), Nigeria, has officially certified and/or recognized the Institute of Management and Technology, Enugu, Enugu State.